jgresham/install-podman-sh/README.md

 1. Assign different resources to machine
 2. Default is 2 cores and 2GB, but GitHub Runner has 4 cpus and 14 GB memory

+### Upload/save results to a DB

+1. Save results and show in simple dashboard

 ## Install scripts

 ### Mac